Activities

 easily include a visit to the Incan ruins and Cloud Forest.
 Another challenging

-ride is to bike from Black Sheep Inn (3200 meters) up to Laguna Quilotoa at
+ride is to bike from Black Sheep Inn down into the canyon and up to Guantualo (there is a

 Local Markets

 Andean tradition thrives in this area and local markets provide many opportunities to observe how people have been trading for thousands of years.
-You may be bargaining for a poncho, fresh fruit and produce, fried bread, or a rope to tie your brand new llama, or better yet buy two!
+You may be bargaining for a poncho, fresh fruit and produce, fried bread, or a rope to tie your brand new llama or Black Sheep!

 Sauna and Hot Tub